turbot/steampipe-plugin-env0/docs/tables/env0_organization.md

 # Table: env0_organization

+An env0 organization refers to a logical entity within the env0 platform that serves as a container for managing and organizing resources, environments, and users.
+Organizations in env0 provide a way to structure and segregate different teams, projects, or departments within a larger context.
 This table returns information about the env0 Organization.

 ## Examples